Lucas Wolfe: 2014-2016

 Wolfe was announced as the driver of the John and Pee Wee Zemaitis "Zemco #1" for the 2014 season.
 The team had multiple wins and was the 2014 Pa Speedweek Champion.

+2017-2020

+Wolfe was hired as the driver of the Michael Barshinger 24 for 2017.
+Wolfe was the 2018 Williamsgrove track champion.
+2017 and 2019 Pa Speedweek Champions.
+Multiple wins including the 2017 and 2018 Bob Weikert Memorial.

+2021-2025

+Wolfe started 2021 in Mark Coldren's 07 on the Allstar Circuit of Champions the pair split in May of 2021.
+He then returned to the 5w fulltime for owners Jim and Laura Allebach with Hollinger Motorsports.
+The car carried Pabst Blue Ribbon sponsorship and was later sponsored by Old Milwaukee, as well as Orange Crate Brewing and Hollinger Motorsports.

+2026

+Wolfe was found rideless for the start of the 2026 season.
+On July 10th 2026 he was hired to drive the iconic 39 in Central Pennsylvania for legendary car owner John Trone.

 Other sprint car racing

 Outside of the WoO, Wolfe has raced sprint cars internationally in Australia and New Zealand.
 In addition to the 410 cid sprint cars Wolfe typically raced, he occasionally raced in 360 cid sprint cars.

 Personal life

-Wolfe reside in Mechanicsburg Pa.
+Wolfe resides in Mechanicsburg Pa.
 He is the son of former sprint car driver Randy Wolfe.